UFHCC-BCBSR/app-deeptools-plot/README.md

 #### Regions File (BED format)
 - BED file containing genomic regions of interest
 - Used to define where to calculate signal (e.g., TSS regions, peaks)
+- See example mini region files that can be used in test-beds

 #### Sample Information File (CSV) - Required for Profile Plots
 \*\*Required columns:\*\*